devcronberg/jsa/README.md

 ![Image](https://cloud.githubusercontent.com/assets/13196981/20727793/36884c9e-b67b-11e6-9c60-f09b7650f1b8.png)

-Discuss:
+### To discuss:

 * Chrome has a nice console ;)
 * sort... ?? why is it in a weird order?
-* When can we talk about all the neat methods like filter and map?
+* When can we talk about all the neat methods like filter, map, slice and splice?
+* Hmmm.... some methods like [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) was added to ES5 - what about older browsers?.
+Even worse - what about the neat [find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method?
+It's a ES2015 method.
+Now what?
+Transpiler, linter, polyfill?

 Is ok to peek in the solution at `scripts/solution/015array.js`.

+---